fcomoreira1/fcomoreira1/README.md

 ## 🚀 About Me
 I'm an MSc student at ETH Zurich doing an AI major (machine intelligence) with a data management systems minor.
 I also recently graduated BSc in CS and math with Summa Cum Laude at École Polytechnique.

 I am particularly passionate about AI research, particularly in LLMs, gen AI, and large-scale data systems.
 The research topics I have been working on recently are LLM backdooring/model poisoning and AI for math.
-As an international math olympiad silver medalist, it is exciting to see the advancements in formal theorem proving and to give my contribution to this effort!
+As a math olympiad medalist, it is exciting to see the advancements in formal theorem proving and to give my contribution to this effort!
 Previously I explored efficient Transformer design during my BSc thesis and generative seismic data modeling during an exchange semester at ETHZ.

 On the side, I am excited about specialty coffee and spend the necessary time to extract the most of the amazing beans I get access to.
 I enjoy running especially to explore new places; traveling and trying the best food spots around; reading about health or productivity but also sporadically historical literature and romances; watching football!